casychow/pdf_extract_largest_num/README.md

 ## How to Run Software
 1. Download and install Python.
 2. Install the PyPDF2 library: `pip install PyPDF2`
+3. Ensure that the pdf file is in the same directory as the python script.
-3. Run the program:
+4. Run the program using either method:
-    - `python pdf_extract_largest_num.py` or,
+    - Using a terminal, change the working directory into the same directory as the python script and the pdf file, then use `python pdf_extract_largest_num.py`, or
-    - Open a code editor with jypter notebook and press "Run all" on the `pdf_extract_largest_num.ipynb` file.
+    - Open a code editor that can run jypter notebook files and press "Run all" on the `pdf_extract_largest_num.ipynb` file.